xzinc/speedy/README.md

 `OWNER_USERNAME` : Your telegram username to be displayed in bot  . make one in you dont have.

 `DATABASE_URL` : MongoDB URI for saving User IDs when they first Start the Bot.
 We will use that for Broadcasting to them.
 I will try to add more features related with Database.
-If you need help to get the URI you can ask in [Me Telegram](https://t.me/adarshhh0).
+If you need help to get the URI you can ask in [Telegram](https://t.me/codexmania).

  Optional Vars